Aramis Garcia: Oakland Athletics (2021)

-Cincinnati Reds
+Cincinnati Reds (2022)

 On November 29, 2021, Garcia signed a minor league contract with the Cincinnati Reds.
 On April 4, 2022, it was announced that he had made the 2022 opening day roster.
+On July 7, he was placed on the injured list with an elbow injury and a broken left middle finger, and was transferred to the 60-day injured list on August 11.
+Garcia was activated on October 4, with two games remaining in the season.
 He appeared in 47 games for Cincinnati, slashing .213/.248/.259 with one home run and 4 RBI.

 On October 14, 2022, Garcia was claimed off waivers by the Baltimore Orioles.
-On November 1, Garcia elected free agency.
+On October 30, Garcia was removed from the 40-man roster and sent outright to the Triple–A Norfolk Tides.
+On November 1, Garcia elected free agency in lieu of the outright assignment.